 Sievers, K., 2011.
 Predicting ecological impacts of climate change and species introductions on a temperate chalk stream in Southern Britain - a dynamic food web model approach.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: